acuarica/4byte/README.md

 ## `fetch`

-Fetches all `solc` compiler versions and saves them into `.solc` folder.
+Fetches all `solc` compiler versions needed and saves them into `.solc` folder.

+See <https://docs.soliditylang.org/en/latest/installing-solidity.html> for details on how to install the `solc` compiler.

 ```console
 ./fetch.js